rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 #### Optimize Leads and Opportunities

 Journey Builder helps your company make the most of leads and opportunities without requiring more time from your sales team.
-For example, if a lead hasn’t changed status after 30 days, Journey Builder can automatically add them to a nurture campaign and send the lead personalized content based on their behavior.
+For example, if a lead hasn’t changed status after 30 days, Journey Builder can automatically add them to a nurture campaign and send them personalized content based on their behavior.
 You can also use the tool to update lead status.
 For instance, you may decide that any lead who engages with a specific link in one of your nurture emails will be converted to a contact with an opportunity in Sales Cloud.

 Automating these actions with Journey Builder saves your sales team effort and ensures they can spend their time on the leads most likely to convert.